BeyondAntares/BookSummaries/README.md

 Here I'll be including book summaries and key takeaways from books I've committed to read and finish in 2018.

-These books are organised by subject area and once finished a summary will go up.
+These books are organised by subject area and once finished, a summary will go up.
 To access these, please click the relevant Markdown files (*.md) above.

 ## Assertiveness Training